Dipl.T (Mech Eng), AScT, MBA

-Currently, I am the Acting House Chair for the branch and have spearheaded a number of projects including the restoration of the branch’s south wall, putting a plan in place to replace our aging shed, prioritizing building maintenance issues and assisting with regular building maintenance.
+Currently, I am the House & Grounds Chair for the branch and have spearheaded a number of projects including the restoration of the branch’s south wall, putting a plan in place to replace our aging shed, prioritizing building maintenance issues and assisting with regular building maintenance.

 As a member of the Kits Point Military History Museum Society, I have assisted in the curation of the upstairs hall displays and am currently involved with the Defining Moments Afghanistan project.
 This project involves working with our local Afghanistan veterans in putting together a banner of remembrance.

-It would be my pleasure and honour to be elected to the 176 Executive.
+It is my pleasure and honour to serve on the 176 Executive.

 Josh Muir was born in Winnipeg Manitoba.
 After high school, he joined the Army Reserves, serving the Queens Own Cameron Highlanders.
 After two years with that unit, Josh moved to BC in 1996 to study on the island at camosun college.
 He transferred to the Canadian Scottish Regiment, and served with them for approximately two more years, before moving to Vancouver and transferring again, this time to the Seaforth Highlanders of Canada.
 Releasing from the primary reserve in 1999, Josh pursued education and worked at YVR for several years.

 Always missing his time in the Army, Josh re entered the Primary reserve in 2006, again with the Seaforth Highlanders of Canada.

 After some re training, Josh deployed twice to Afghanistan with 1PPCLI.
 Task force 1-08 and then 3-09.

 Josh was wounded in an IED ambush in early 2010.